arthurmosley/isitlit/README.md

 5. In a new terminal, run `react-native run-android` or `react-native run-ios` to build and deploy the app.

 6. In a new terminal, navigate to the api folder isitlit/isilit-api and run `node index.js` to start a node server.

+### Code Navigation

+#### isitlit-api

+- Contains the code necessary to startup an instance of the node server
+- Node server is used for temporary storage of location data and points of interest

+#### isitlit-mobile

+- Contains the application code for the Android & IOS versions of the app
+- Components
+  - LitMapView: contains the definition and themes for the LitMap
+  - LitMapButton: Defines the dimensions and touch funcionality of the LitMapButton
+  - LitMapInstructions: Defines the user instructions for the app that appear on the first installation